MOARdV/AvionicsSystems/README.md

 ## What about RasterPropMonitor?

 My development on RasterPropMonitor has stopped.
-It is available for adoption, but I have no plans to release any additional updates.
+I have no plans to release any additional updates.
+It is available for adoption.

 ## How do I Build MAS?